stevehjohn/OcpCoreChess/README.md

 3rd attempt at making a chess playing engine.

+Passes all Pertf tests up to ply 9.
+Passes all Etherial tests.

 ## Functionality TODOs

 - Add undo move to core using a stack.